signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 source ${HOME}/.adaenv
 ```

-What we just did there was add a function to control our cardano-service without having to type out
+What we just did there was add a function to control our cardano-service and cardano-submit without having to type out

 > > sudo systemctl enable cardano-node.service
 > >